 In March 2018, two pupils and a teacher from Glenwood School joined representatives from several other schools from S-E England on a four-day tour of WW1’s Western Front.
-We were one of approximately 4000 secondary schools to have participated in this programme over four years to help young people more fully understand the scale of WW1 along the Western Front, raise awareness of The Great War and how it should be remembered 100 years on.
-In addition, each day we had a focus question.
+We were one of approximately 4000 secondary schools to have participated in this programme over four years to help young people more fully understand the scale of WW1 along the Western Front, raise awareness of The Great War and consider how it should be remembered 100 years on.
+Each day we had a focus question.

 Sunday 4th March

 The coach arrived at Glenwood School, the pick-up point for Portsmouth and Havant schools, at 8am to collect the first group of pupils and teachers before travelling to Ashford, Kent via other pick-up points, arriving at Kingswood Activity Centre where we were shown to our rooms, met the rest of the group and had some team building activities.